- Income From House Property: How to Calculate Income From House Property

 Speculative income is a type of income not realized until after it has been earned.
 Speculative income is income that is based on some future event.
 For example, if you buy stock in a company, then you expect to receive dividends at some point in the future based on the amount you paid for shares.

 One of the most common examples would be intra-day trading income.
-The term ‘intra-day trading’ means the trading of shares within the same day.
+The term ‘intra-day trading’ means trading shares within the same day.
 Considering the case of intra-day trading in shares, one notices that, ultimately, there is no entry or exit from the trading account on the same date, and therefore, there is no entry into the DEMAT account at all.
-Thereby, there are no deliveries in the case of intra-day trading, and can be referred to as speculative transaction.
+Thereby, there are no deliveries in the case of intra-day trading, can be referred to as speculative transaction.

 What are the Exceptions to a Certain Transaction to be Considered as "Speculative"?

-While there are many cases when a transaction can be deemed to be “speculative”, one must have a clear understanding of what cannot be considered speculative transactions, such as the following-
+While there are many cases when a transaction can be deemed to be “speculative,” one must have a clear understanding of what cannot be considered speculative transactions, such as the following-

-• Hedging contract with respect to raw materials or merchandise – A person might enter into a contract in the course of his manufacturing or merchandise business in respect of the raw materials and merchandise to guard them against loss, which might be feared due to price fluctuations in future in respects to his contracts for actual delivery of the goods manufactured or merchandise sold by him.
+- Hedging contract with respect to raw materials or merchandise – A person might enter into a contract in the course of his manufacturing or merchandise business in respect of the raw materials and merchandise to guard them against loss, which might be feared due to price fluctuations in future in respects to his contracts for actual delivery of the goods manufactured or merchandise sold by him.
 Thereby, the procedure of hedging a contract here means saving goods from future loss, and this is not a speculative transaction.

-• Hedging contract in the aspect of stocks and shares – Just like the above here the person is in a contract with his stocks and shares entered into by a dealer or investor to protect them against the loss due to future price fluctuations.
+- Hedging contract in the aspect of stocks and shares – Just like the above here the person is in a contract with his stocks and shares entered into by a dealer or investor to protect them against the loss due to future price fluctuations.

-• Forward contract – A forward market is defined as an over-the-counter marketplace place, and one of the main tasks here is to set the price of a certain financial instrument or decide an asset for future delivery.
+- Forward contract – A forward market is defined as an over-the-counter marketplace place, and one of the main tasks here is to set the price of a certain financial instrument or decide an asset for future delivery.
 A forward contract is one that is entered into by a member of a forward market (or stock exchange) and, in the course of any transaction in the nature of jobbing or arbitrage, protects against any loss that might arise in the course of the business.

-• Trading in derivatives – An eligible transaction is a transaction carried out electronically through recognized brokers as defined per relevant statutes.
-This transaction is supported by a time-stamped contract note which indicates a unique client identity number and PAN (Permanent Account Number).
+- Trading in derivatives – An eligible transaction is a transaction carried out electronically through recognized brokers as defined per relevant statutes.
+This transaction is supported by a time-stamped contract note, which indicates a unique client identity number and PAN (Permanent Account Number).
 This transaction in respect of trading in derivatives is referred to in the Securities Contracts (Regulation) Act, 1956, and carried out in recognized stock exchanges.

-• Trading in commodity derivatives – An eligible transaction (same as defined above) is carried out with respect to trading commodity derivatives in a recognized association that is chargeable to the commodities transaction tax mentioned under Chapter VII of the Finance Act, 2013.
+- Trading in commodity derivatives – An eligible transaction (same as defined above) is carried out with respect to trading commodity derivatives in a recognized association that is chargeable to the commodities transaction tax mentioned under Chapter VII of the Finance Act, 2013.

 How is Speculative Business Treated to be a Distinct Variety of Business?